Sakuu89/Luxefemme/README.md

 ## A Collaborative Project

 This project is a re-creation of the website "https://www.anthropologie.com/" for educational purposes only.
-It is a collaborative effort developed by a team of individuals who aim to learn and practice web development skills.
-We developed this project to enhance our knowledge in building a complete e-commerce web application as a team, where we learn about the best practices for working in a collaborative environment, project management, and problem-solving.
+It is a solo effort developed by me who aim to learn and practice web development skills.
+I developed this project to enhance my knowledge in building a complete e-commerce web application , where I learn aboutlots of things like problem-solving and all.

 ## Description